githubpartners/learning-lab-markdown/README.md

-# learning-lab-markdown
+# Markdown files generated from Learning Lab courses

-Markdown files generated from Learning Lab courses
+How to update/regenerate these files:

 1. https://github.com/settings/tokens
 2. Make a PAT with repo permissions